Kia PV5

-The Kia PV5 is a battery electric van and PBV produced by Kia.
-Based on the dedicated battery electric E-GMP.S platform, it is part of the Kia PV series.
+The Kia PV5 is a battery electric van and minivan, and PBV produced by Kia since 2025.
+It is Kia's first-ever dedicated electric van.

+Based on the dedicated E-GMP.S platform, it is the first model from the manufacturer's "PV" series.

+It is offered in Passenger, Cargo, chassis cab, and wheelchair-accessible versions, while conversion models include leisure, refrigerated, and frozen vehicles, and the PV5 Crew is exclusive to the European market.

+Overview

+Concept

 The design was previewed when Kia unveiled its purpose-built vehicle concepts, including the PV5, in January 2024.

+Production model

-It was first introduced at CES and unveiled along with the EV2 and EV4 at the 2025 Kia EV Day in Spain on February 24, 2025.
-Pre-orders for the PV5 are scheduled to begin in South Korea and Europe in the first half of 2025.
+A year later, the production-spec PV5 was first introduced at CES, and fully unveiled alongside the EV2 and EV4 at the 2025 Kia EV Day in Spain on 24 February 2025.

-The base model includes passenger, cargo and wheelchair-accessible versions, while conversion models include leisure, refrigerated and frozen vehicles.
-The PV5 Crew is a model exclusive to the European market.

-Overview
+Pre-orders for the PV5 began in South Korea and Europe in the first half of 2025.

-The PV5 is an electric vehicle built with an upper body on top of a flat and wide E-GMP.S (service) platform.
+The PV5 is an electric van built with an upper body on top of a flat and wide E-GMP.S (service) platform.
 The E-GMP.S platform was developed based on the Hyundai Electric Global Modular Platform (E-GMP) platform introduced in 2021 to reflect the needs of potential customers in various industries.
 It is the first model of Kia's PBV series, the PV.

 It is designed for various operational purposes such as passenger transport, cargo transport, and wheelchair user assistance, and can be expanded into other forms.
 It will be released as a basic model for each main purpose, including "Passenger", "Cargo", and "WAV" (Wheelchair Accessible Vehicle).
 WAV has convenience features for wheelchair users.
 In addition to the basic models, there will also be a number of conversion PV5 lineups produced and guaranteed by Kia.
 These include the "Light Camper" optimized for leisure and relaxation, the "Prime" and "Open Bed" luxury passenger models, and the "Crew" exclusive to Europe.

 It is equipped with a 12.9-inch screen display with a 16:9 ratio and an infotainment system based on the Android Automotive Operating System.